Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 Perdomo 10th Anniversary Champagne Robusto Connecticut vs Perdomo 10th Anniversary Champagne Robusto Sun Grown

 The Sun Grown brings more body and spice, while this Connecticut stays creamy and gentle.
-Both share excellent construction, but the Sun Grown pushes into medium territory with pepper and toast where this one leans sweet and smooth.
+Both share excellent construction.

 Perdomo 10th Anniversary Champagne Robusto Connecticut vs Arturo Fuente Chateau Fuente King T